 - Chronic pelvic pain – that occurs all month round.

-- Heavy periods that last a long time (i.e., more than seven days).
+- Heavy periods that last longer than the average period length (i.e. more than seven days)

 - Painful sex